diskoverdata/diskover-docs/source_files/uninstall.md

 #### Uninstall Task Daemon for Linux

-🔴 &nbsp;To uninstall the Task Daemon on Diskover indexer(s) perform the following:
+🔴 &nbsp;To uninstall the Task Daemon on Diskover scanners perform the following:
 ```
 systemctl stop diskoverd.service
 ```